 What Is an ETF?

-We’ll start with the most basic of basics: “ETF” is an acronym for an “exchange-traded fund.”
+“ETF” is an acronym for an “exchange-traded fund.”
 In plain English, that means it’s a grouping of different assets (stocks, bonds, etc.) into a fund—one that’s listed on an exchange, just like individual stocks.
 As such, an ETF can fluctuate in price across the trading day according to the value of those underlying assets.

 ETFs vs. mutual funds

 You might be familiar with this concept of bundled assets because that’s how traditional mutual funds work.
 But with mutual funds, all buying and selling happens just once each trading day, after the markets close at 4 p.m.
+Eastern Time.
 ETFs, on the other hand, are available to buy and sell across the trading day.

 ETFs are also structured differently than mutual funds and their other cousins, closed-end funds (CEFs), which tends to make them a little more tax-efficient.
 Also, unlike mutual funds, ETFs don’t have minimum investment thresholds—the minimum cost is just one share (or less if your broker offers fractional shares).